Not usually, no.

 If you learn that your email address is part of a breach, and you know which service was breached, the most important step to take is simple.

-Change your password at that breached service as soon as you can.
-Change it to a long and strong password you don’t use anywhere else.
+Change it to a long, strong password you don’t use anywhere else.

-It’s the bare minimum you need to do, and in many cases, it’s really all you need to do — but you don’t need a new email account because of it.
+It’s the bare minimum you need to do, but many times, it’s all you need to do.
+You don’t need a new email account or address because of it.

-- I change my email password, just in case it was my email provider that was breached.
+- I change my email password in case it was my email provider that was breached.
 This is probably unnecessary and exceptionally rare, but I’d rather be safe.

-- I start watching for odd behavior on all other accounts that email address is associated with, either as login ID or as primary/alternate email.
+- I start watching for odd behavior on all other accounts that the email address is associated with (either as login ID or as primary/alternate email).

 That last point is frustratingly vague, but it’s the best we can do.

-And, honestly, it’s what we should be doing whether our email addresses show up in breaches or not.
+And, honestly, it’s what we should do whether our email addresses show up in breaches or not.

 Additional security

-I generally don’t panic when news of yet-another-breach appears, because I apply strong security to all my accounts.
-That means:
+I generally don’t panic when news of yet another breach appears because I apply strong security to all my accounts.

-- Strong passwords, which significantly reduce the probability they could be cracked in a breach.
+- Using strong passwords significantly reduces the probability that they could be cracked in a breach.

-- Different passwords everywhere, so that when one breach happens it can only impact the account that’s been breached.
+- Using different passwords everywhere means that when one breach happens, it can only impact the one account that’s been breached.

-- Two-factor authentication, so that even if my password is discovered, any attempts by others to use it will fail.
+- Using two-factor authentication means that even if my password is discovered, any attempts by others to use it will fail.

 I strongly recommend you do the same, starting with your email account.